 - to conduct web analytics (via Hotjar and Facebook Pixel);

-- comply with a request from a competent authority.
+- comply with a request from a competent authority; and

 We may share your information with third parties for the purposes set out in this notice.

-We share data with our contractors based in the European Economic Area (EEA) and Australia, who work for us as part of the Subly Team.
+We share data with our contractors based in the United Kingdom (UK), European Economic Area (EEA) and Australia, who work for us as part of the Subly Team.
 We impose contractual obligations on such contractors to ensure that your personal data is protected.

 We also share data with providers of cloud-based tools and services, which we use to operate our business:

 - Amazon Web Services (AWS), a US company who provides web hosting services to us.
 AWS host our data in the United Kingdom and Ireland;

 - Google, based in the USA, who provide Google Analytics web analytics services to us.
 See their privacy notice;